helyes/os-goodies/link-files/README.md

 $ ./link-files link user-dot-files.conf
 ```

-It is strongly recommended to run the above scripts with `-d` parameter to see what the result would be.
+It is strongly recommended to run the above scripts first with `-d` parameter to see what the result would be.

 ### Result
 `~/.profile` is a symlink to `/work/.config/home/.profile` <br>